alan-turing-institute/python-project-template/README.md

   - `GPL-3.0`
 - `python_name`: The name of your project when you do `import name` (and potentially `pip install name`).
 This should be a valid Python package name (use underscores instead of hyphens, for example).
 - `typing`: Whether to use `mypy` for type checking.
 If you're not sure, I'd recommend basic checks (second option).
 - `python_version_range`: The range of Python versions to support.
 This will be used to set the `python_requires` field in `pyproject.toml`.
-Defaults to `>=3.8`.
+Defaults to `>=3.10`.

-Once you've answered all the questions, Copier will generate a new project in the directory you specified.
-If you're migrating existing code, you should move all your code into the `src/{{ python_name }}` directory, and delete the `template` directory.
+Great!
+Copier will have now created a new project in the directory you specified by replacing `my-package-name`, and customized it based on the information you provided.

+### Migrating an existing project

+If you're taking code you've already written and want to use this template, you'll need to perform the following steps:

+- Start by moving your library code into the `src/{{ python_name }}` directory.
+  - By library code, I mean the code that you want to be importable by other Python code.
+If you have things like experiments, scripts, or notebooks, you should keep them in the root directory under a different name (e.g. `examples`, `notebooks` etc.)
+- Copy over any tests you have into the `tests` directory.
+- Go through the `pyproject.toml` file and make sure that the metadata is correct.
+This includes the `name`, `description`, `version`, `authors`, `license`, and `classifiers` fields.
+- Add your dependencies to the relevant section of the `pyproject.toml` file.
+  - If you're using `setuptools` or `hatch`, you'll need to add them to the `install_requires` field.
+Dependencies are formatted like this:
+    ```
+    [project]
+    install_requires = [
+        "numpy >= 1.20",
+        "pandas == 1.2.3",
+        "scipy",
+    ]
+    ```
+    where the first part is the package name, and the second part is the version specifier.
+You can find more information on version specifiers [here](https://www.python.org/dev/peps/pep-0440/#version-specifiers).
+  - If you're using `poetry`, you'll need to add them to the `dependencies` field under the `tool.poetry` section.

+## Using your new project

+Once you've set up your new project, you can start developing your package.
+The workflow for this template will look something like this:

+- Make changes to your code in the `src/{{ python_name }}` directory.

 ## Inspiration